As with most any collectable; one of,

 The grading discrepancies which exist

-in the current market are broad; wherein one person's "Very Fine"
+in the current market are broad; wherein one person's "Extremely Fine"

-may in reality only grade "Fine".
+may in reality grade "Very Fine" to "Fine".
 You may rest assured that

-purchasing a note at a Very Fine price which actually grades Fine is no
+purchasing a note at an Extremely Fine price which actually grades Very Fine to Fine is no

 bargain.
 To utilize the current Confederate note arena as an example;